 If you choose a custom fence, the paneling is also custom designed.
 So, this can result in delivery delays, or other issues with sizing, pricing, and placement.
 When choosing a contractor to work with, you should discuss all of these issues, so that you fully understand what will go into the installation, and which possible setbacks or complications might present themselves at any given time in the process.

-Make sure you fully prepare your yard prior to survey.
-Clean it up, remove obstructions, do yard work prior.
+Make sure you fully prepare your garden prior to survey.
+Clean it up, remove obstructions, do garden work prior.
 You can save a great deal of time, and money, if the contractors do not have to do this for you, prior to installation.
-So, if possible, take some time to do the cleanup and the landscaping work to the yard, before you call the companies who will install the fencing.
+So, if possible, take some time to do the cleanup and the landscaping work to the garden, before you call the companies who will install the fencing.